yanis-fourel/fmake/README.md

 OBJDIR = ^DIR .. "/obj"

 SRC = SRCDIR .. "main.c"
-OBJ = pathsubst js sais plus
+OBJ = pathsubst_js_sais_plus

 a.out: OBJ, SomethingElse   # NOTE: that would probably require comma separation of lists.
-This kind of goes in the way of functions. `functionnal make` could be a thing. `fmake`
+This kind of goes in the way of functions.
+	# but then what syntax here...
 ```

 ## Typing (?)